 Spend the morning on the beach or by the pool.
 In the Zona Hotelera, you’re just steps away from either.
-Those staying downtown can take a bus to one of the public beach areas—Playa Delfines has a bus stop right in front and El Rey, a Maya ruin, across the boulevard when you need a change of scenery.
-After a day in the sun, unwind some more at one of the Zona Hotelera’s outdoor lounge bars, or head downtown to catch some jazz.
+Those staying downtown can take a bus to one of the public beaches—Playa Delfines has a bus stop right in front, and El Rey, a Maya ruin, is across the boulevard when you need a change of scenery.
+In the evening, head to one of Cancún’s iconic nightclubs—CocoBongo and Grand Mambo Café are always hopping.
+For something a little mellower, head to El Pabilo to catch some jazz.

 Spend a day exploring the Riviera Maya.
 A rental car makes life easier, but it’s certainly doable by bus or taxi.
 Playa del Carmen and Akumal make for interesting exploring and could easily take up your entire day; if you like snorkeling, consider going to Puerto Morelos, Laguna Yal-Ku, or Cenote Manatí.